Traveling by car can be challenging for seniors and caregivers

 This can be caused by health conditions or the physical changes of normal aging.

-For someone with Alzheimer’s, dementia, Parkinson’s, stroke, or mobility issues, getting into and out of a car can be even more difficult.
 It might even take multiple people to help them in and out safely.

 We explain why it’s important to make car travel easier and share 6 simple auto aids that are inexpensive, but solve the seemingly little problems that can make car travel so challenging.